xebiarohan/Java-Concepts/README.md

         InterfaceName.super.methodName();
      super() is used to call the parent class constructor. it is used in child class  constructor as a mandatory first line.
+    You want to create a object of the current class, but there may be a couple of properties that the current class is acquiring from the parent class through inheritance for which we need to first have those values initialised and created in the parent class object and super() in this case does it for the current class by calling the constructor of the parent class.
+    This makes sure that the current object creation is done consistently and which is why we need to have it as the first statement